seanpmaxwell/Typescript-Best-Practices/README.md

  */
 ```

-- Try to use derived-types in palace of entites if you need append properties to an object outside the database-level.
-  - If you do end up adding a property to an `@entity` which does not correspond to a database column, I like to use `// @DK` (short for derived-key).

-- For `@entity`, define the columns in this order and use the following annotations:
+- For `@entity`, define the columns in this order and use the following tags:
   - `// @PK`: primary-key
   - ...everything in between... (i.e. `name`)
-  - `// @FK (join-type i.e. 1-1 or 1-many)`: foreign-key
+  - `// @FK + "join type" (i.e. 1-1 or 1-many)`: foreign-key
   - `// @AK`: for audits which are not also foreign-keys (i.e. `createdAt`, `updatedAt`)
-- Tag code only to be used for testing with `@testOnly`.
+  - `// @TK`: transient-key, keys appended to an object outside the database level
+    - Generally, try to use derived-types in palace of entites with transient-keys.

 #### User model snippet
 ```ts